HM Revenue and Customs (HMRC) is a non-ministerial department.

-HM Revenue & Customs (HMRC) is a non-ministerial department established by the Commissioners for Revenue and Customs Act (CRCA) 2005, which gives the legal powers and responsibilities of the department to commissioners appointed by the Queen.
+HMRC was established by the Commissioners for Revenue and Customs Act (CRCA) 2005, which gives the legal powers and responsibilities of the department to commissioners appointed by the Queen.

-Lin Homer is the Chief Executive and Permanent Secretary, responsible for delivering the departmental strategy and for the organisation’s performance.
+Jon Thompson is the Chief Executive and Permanent Secretary, responsible for delivering the departmental strategy and for the organisation’s performance.

 It is the department’s main executive forum and the primary place in which commissioners make their decisions.
 Individual committee members have portfolios of responsibility that span each line of HMRC business and corporate service function.